How to plan a trip to Faial Island in the Azores

-Perfect island destination for sailing, visiting a renown sailor’s cafe and exploring an extinct volcano.
+Perfect island destination for sailing, visiting a famous sailor’s cafe and exploring an extinct volcano.

 Faial is known as the “blue island” for the abundance of hydrangeas of a very particular hue.
 These flowers are fairly common in all the archipelago, and they change color based on the pH level of the soil.
 This “hydrangea blue” is hard to get, but here, as you will notice, it happens quite naturally and effortlessly.

 At the Capelinhos volcano, the world seems to stand still.
 The volcano was active for 13 months between 1957 and 1958.
 The lava that slid towards the Atlantic Ocean added new land to the island’s landscape.